BlackWild/opinionated-python-template/README.md

 We use somewhat fixed versions for the things we install in order to avoid breaking changes in Python updates.
 The versions are set in the `devcontainer.json` filed and used when building the Docker development container image.

+The Docker image is just a base `python` image with `pipx` and `poetry` installed in it.

 ## Package structure

 Next, we need to design a structure for the Python package.

 ### On avoiding `pip`

 We don't use `pip` directly.
 The reason is that we believe it is not a very stable tool to rely on for proper packaging.
-We want absolute control over the dependency packages we install and the location of installation.
+We want absolute control over the dependency packages we install and the location of the installation.
 Modern development practice suggests installing dependency packages locally in the project folder and not system-wide.

 ### Package manager